Code of Conduct for the Equine Podiatry Association (UK)

 - When writing reports, completing forms or otherwise providing any information for a third party, Members must always be honest and accurate and refrain from making personal judgments.
 Members must take reasonable steps to verify the information they provide and not seek to mislead by omitting relevant information.

 - Members should not criticise the work of another equine care professional (for example a vet, farrier or other hoofcare professional).
 In situations where negligence or malpractice on the part of another professional can clearly be demonstrated, a Member should advise the Client to seek an alternative practitioner.
-It is acceptable to discuss with a Client where a Member’s care or treatment differs from another professional’s, but not in such a way as to criticise differences in practice or theory that are well established solely on the grounds that they differ.
-Where the Client seeks an opinion, a Member should keep comments and criticisms about other professionals or individuals completely factual and not be drawn into giving personal opinions that could reflect badly on the professional conduct of the Member or the Association.
+It is acceptable to discuss with a Client where a Member’s care or case management differs from another professional’s, but not in such a way as to criticise differences in practice or theory that are well established solely on the grounds that they differ.
+Where the Client seeks an opinion, a Member should keep comments about other professionals or individuals completely factual and not be drawn into giving personal opinions that could reflect badly on the professional conduct of the Member or the Association.

-- Members should aim to promote good relationships between Equine Podiatrists, farriers, veterinarians and other equine care professionals.
+- Members should aim to promote good relationships between Equine Podiatrists, Farriers, Veterinarians and other equine care professionals.

 - Members should advertise in a positive manner commenting only on what they can offer and should not compare their services to that of any other profession or individual.